 The front and rear shock spring preload and damping can be adjusted to for rider weight, cargo, and riding conditions.
-Always adjust the shock absorbers on the left and right side to the same setting, and reset them to the initial setting after carrying loads.
+Always adjust the shock absorbers on the left and right side to the same setting.

 Adjust the spring preload:

 A = Soft ~ B = Hard